dm5tt/MeshtasticNode/README.md

 Professional glue for construction work and water pools/boat seem to survive every kind of weather as long you keep it within its specs.

-Using venting plugs with Gore protection.
+Using venting plugs with gore tex membrane.

 ## Future Changes